James000916/MeowBlock/README.md

 ## What MeowBlock can do

-✅Skips the ads on the player
+✅Skips the ads on the player.
-✅Removes ads on the home page, search page, player page ✅Stays undetectable by YouTube.
+✅Removes ads on the home page, search page, player page.
+✅Stays undetectable by YouTube.

 ## Working principle

-1. Sets the current playback time of the ads to one second before the end
+1. Sets the current playback time of the ads to one second before the end.
-2. Triggers a click event on the skip button
+2. Triggers a click event on the skip button.
-3. Done
+3. Done.

 The above procedure is automatically completed in less than 1 second, making the player think that you have watched the ads.